-It appears you're encountering two related issues in your React project: an ESLint warning about unused variables (no-unused-vars
+It appears you're encountering two related issues in your React project: an ESLint warning about unused variables (no-unused-vars) and CSS not loading for your header component.

 The primary problem lies in the naming convention for your React component and its usage.